Placement FAQs for COVID-19

 What happens if my placement is postponed or cancelled?

-If your placement facility/educational setting/host organisation postpones or cancels your placement as a result of COVID-19 you will receive an email from the Placement Operations team notifying you of this.
-Academic staff and the Placement Operations team are working collaboratively on alternative placement options.
+If your placement facility/educational setting/host organisation postpones or cancels your placement as a result of COVID-19 you will receive an email from the Partnership Operations team notifying you of this.
+Academic staff and the Partnership Operations team are working collaboratively on alternative placement options.
 Individual plans will be communicated to any affected students by your Placement Officer.